frederikheld/deepstrike/README.md

 const patched = ö.patchObject({ foo: 1, bar: 2 }, { bar: 3 })
 ```

-The OG constant name for DeepStrike is the `ö`, because it's fun to look at this guy who's so impressed about how much easier it is to work with _DeepStrike_ than writing all the functions themselves.
+The OG constant name for DeepStrike is the `ö` because it's fun to look at this guy who's so impressed about how much easier it is to work with _DeepStrike_ than writing all the functions themselves.
 If this character is not available on your keyboard, I recommend to use the name `ds` instead.